Frequently Asked Questions

 If you received a refund earlier in the semester, you may be required to return a portion of these funds to the financial aid programs from which you received the aid.
 This portion represents funds that were intended to pay for education-related expenses through the end of the semester.
 The amount to be returned will be calculated from the date on which you officially withdrew.
 If you don’t officially withdraw, the unofficial withdrawal date will be your last documented date of attendance/academic participation or the midpoint of the semester, whichever is later.

 Am I eligible to obtain financial aid for summer semester?

-To receive financial aid for summer semester, you must have filled out the prior year's FAFSA and be enrolled in a minimum of 6 semester-based credits for the summer as an undergraduate student, 5 credits as a grad student or 3 credits as a law student.
-Once registered, you must also fill out the Request for Summer Financial Aid Form.
+To receive financial aid for summer semester, you must have filled out the prior year's FAFSA and be enrolled in a minimum of 6 semester-based credits for the summer as an undergraduate student, 5 credits as a grad, or 3 credits as a law student.

 Keep in mind that because summer semester is considered the final part of the current academic year, your ability to receive summer financial aid depends on the amount of federal aid you’ve already received for the fall and spring semesters.
-If you’ve already accepted the full amount for the current academic year, you may not have any federal aid eligibility left for the summer.
+If you’ve already accepted the full amount for the current academic year, you may to explore applying for a Federal Direct PLUS or private education loan.

 When do I begin repaying my loans?

 After you graduate, leave school or drop below part-time enrollment (6 credits as an undergraduate and 5 credits as a graduate or law student), you have one 6-month period (called a “grace period”) before you must begin repaying your loans.
 Your repayment period begins the day after your grace period ends.
 Your loan servicer will notify you of the date your payment is due and send a billing notice to the address on file.
 However, you must make payments even if you don’t receive a bill or repayment notice.

 What if I don’t know who my loan servicer is?